DavidCaidas/DavidCaidas/README.md

 - 👋 Hi, I’m @DavidCaidas
-- 👀 I’m interested in learn
+- 👀 I’m interested in learn about all programming languages
-- 🌱 I’m currently learning to learn
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking to collaborate on my classmates
-- 📫 How to reach me learn about me
+- 📫 How to reach me , twitter mostly

 <!---
 DavidCaidas/DavidCaidas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.